 - Research availability: Make sure your domain name is available on social media platforms to maintain brand consistency across all channels.

 Next, you’ll want to choose a reliable hosting service.
-This ensures your website is always up, running smoothly, and can handle all the visitors you’ll attract.
-We recommend Bluehost.
-It’s what we use to host this site and the customer service is top notch.
+This ensures your website is always up, running smoothly, and can handle all the prospects you’ll attract.
+For legal and financial firms, we recommend Squarespace.
+Squarespace is user-friendly, contains integrations your firm likely needs, and has built-in SEO (search engine optimization) features, so your prospects can find you on Google or Bing.

 Website Design and UX/UI

-Your website is often the first interaction potential customers have with your brand.
+Your website is often the first interaction prospective clients have with your firm.
 A user-friendly design that is aesthetically pleasing and easy to navigate is crucial.
+If your prospect struggles to find what the next step is or how they can get in touch with you, they’re going to move on.

 Ensure your site is mobile-responsive to cater to users on various devices.
 Remember, a slow-loading site can deter visitors, so optimize for speed.